 Charlotte graduated from Curtin University in 2016 and previously completed a Bachelor of Exercise and Sports Science through Edith Cowan University.
 She enjoys treating a range of different conditions with keen interests in musculoskeletal injuries, sports and women’s health.
 She takes pride in helping people to return from injury, prevent injuries and uses a combination of manual therapy and exercise to get the best results.

-Charlotte has completed a Cert IV in Pilates and attends pilates regularly herself.
-She has a background in both dance and gymnastics and is currently the head trainer at the Perth Football Club where she helps to prevent, treat and return athletes to play post injury.
+Charlotte has completed a Cert IV in Pilates and attends Pilates regularly.
+She also has a background in both dance and gymnastics.

 Linda McKeon